-- The Red Poultry Mite is about 0.7mm long with an oval body and is normally yellowish-brown in colour (before feasting).
+- A Red Mite is about 0.7mm long with an oval body and is normally yellowish-brown in colour (before feasting).

-- Red Mite can live in plastic chicken houses just as in timber houses, it's just there are less places to hide.
+- Red Mite can live in plastic chicken houses just as readily as in timber houses, it's just there are less places to hide.

 Are you ready for them?

 I hope this information helps when treating what is a relatively common problem for poultry.
 With vigilance, the right treatment and some preventative actions your chicken coop can be red mite free and your chickens will happy.

 If you have any further queries please do contact us by email or our helpline 01300 345229.

 Red Mite in Chicken Houses ©Flyte so Fancy 2010.
 Author: Anne Weymouth.
 Reproduction of part or all of this text is only possible with the express permission of Flyte so Fancy Ltd.